GAMES

 You can find all the formal/business/professional information in my resume or on LinkedIn, but this page is here to tell you some more personal stuff about me.

 Even though my official name is Nikki, most people just call me Nik (or Nick).
-I live in Almere, which is a pretty big place (for Dutch standards) in the center of The Netherlands.
-It’s only half an hour away from our capital Amsterdam, which is where I work.
+I’m Dutch, but I currently live and work in Copenhagen (Denmark).
+Before that, I worked in Malmö (Sweden) for seven years, with three years of actually living there, before moving to Copenhagen.
+I’m originally from Almere, which is a pretty big place (for Dutch standards) in the center of The Netherlands.
+It’s only half an hour away from our capital Amsterdam, which is where I used to work before moving to Sweden.

 Background

 Almere is where I was born and raised.
 I got a NES when I turned about eight years old and from that moment I knew I wanted to make games when I grew up.
 My next console was the original PlayStation.
-I skipped the SNES and Nintendo 64, although I do own both now.
 Even before high school, I spent a whole lot of time coming up with game ideas, drawing maps, writing stories and so on.
-I tought myself how to make websites and earned some money with that during school, but what I really wanted to do is turn my concepts into real games.
+I taught myself how to make websites and earned some money with that during school, but what I really wanted to do is actually create games.

-Me getting into the Game Design & Development course of the Utrecht School of the Arts brought me a step closer to that.
-It gave me the opportunity to spend time actually getting to know the development process, the required software, to work in a team, meet the right people in the industry and make prototypes.
-It was the start of what I’m hoping will be a long, fun and interesting career in the games industry.
-After I gratuated as a Master of Arts, W!Games (now Vanguard Entertainment Group) immediately hired me as a full time game designer and that’s where I still work now.
+Getting into the Game Design & Development course of the Utrecht School of the Arts brought me a step closer to that.
+It gave me the opportunity to spend time getting to know the development process, work in a team, meet the right people in the industry and make prototypes.
+It was the start of what is already a long and interesting career in the games industry.
+After I graduated as a Master of Arts, W!Games (and then Vanguard Games, now Force Field) immediately hired me as a full time game designer.
+I worked there for almost seven years before being hired by Ubisoft Massive in Malmö, Sweden.
+I spent another seven years working there, but halfway through moved to Denmark to live with my then-girlfriend now-wife in Copenhagen, across the bridge from Malmö.
+After the birth of our son, I joined IO Interactive in Copenhagen, which is where I now work.

 Why the name Patt3rson?

-When I ran a gaming website a very long time ago, we thought it would be something different to let editors have nicknames and sign their articles with that.
-The idea was to choose the name of a game character, from your favorite game or just because the character was cool.
+When I ran a gaming website a very long time ago, we had editors sign their articles with nicknames, based on a game character they liked.
 At that time, I was playing the very first Medal of Honor on PlayStation.
-The main character in that game was James (Jimmy) Steven Patterson, so I picked Patterson.
-When the Xbox 360 came out, I had to enter what was going to be the Gamertag I would probably use forever.
-I had already used Patterson online, so that’s what I entered.
-There were no real alternatives and I didn’t want to come up with something on the spot that I would regret later.
-But I decided to change the E to a 3 to make it look more like a gaming handle instead of an actual name.
-So now I use it as a Gamertag, my Twitter name, online registrations, and of course this portfolio.
-Unfortunately, Patt3rson was already taken on PSN…
+The main character in that game was James “Jimmy” Steven Patterson, so I picked Patterson.
+When the Xbox 360 came out, I had to enter a Gamertag and decided to change the E to a 3 to make it look more like a gaming handle instead of an actual name.
+So now I use it as a gamertag, my Twitter name, online registrations, and of course this portfolio.

-I also write a lot about games.
-After an attempt at my own gaming website, I worked for the Dutch Official PlayStation Magazine for four years.
-I was originally hired to write walkthroughs, which I had been doing for years, but quickly became an all-round freelance writer, doing reviews, previews, interviews and other articles.
-This helped me a great deal in my work as a game designer.
-Writing stuff down about a game after analyzing it can teach you a lot.
-Reviews to get to the bottom of what makes it good or bad, walkthroughs to figure out the structure and finer details.
-Although nobody probably reads them anymore because they are not published, I still write the occasional review to keep my writing and analyzing skills up.
-All the walkthroughs I wrote can be found on GameFAQs.
+I also used to write a lot about games.
+Along with attempts at my own gaming website, I worked for the Dutch Official PlayStation Magazine for four years.
+I was originally hired to write walkthroughs, which I had been doing for years on my own, but quickly became an all-round freelance writer, doing reviews, previews, interviews and other articles.
+This helped me a great deal in my work as a game designer, talking to a lot of developers and getting a peak behind the curtain in their companies.

 More?

-I can keep going on and on, but I think I’ve covered the most basic information about me and my interests.
+I think that covers the most basic information about me and my interests.
 If you want to know more, feel free to contact me.